Covariance-Analysis-and-Beyond/Data-Link/README.md

 # Links to Data Examples in *Covariance Analysis and Beyond*

-This resource provides links to more information about some of the examples used in the book *Covariance Analysis and Beyond*.
-There are two types of links:
+This resource provides links to articles for some of the examples used in the book Covariance Analysis and Beyond.

-- **Informational links** provide references to the original paper or dataset description.
-- **Downloadable links** are marked with “*” and allow direct access to the dataset.

 Please note that these links may be removed or renamed later by the source provider.
 We are not responsible for such changes.

 ---